NYU Stern School of Business

 Dr. Phillips works with individuals and organizations on Diversity, Equity, & Inclusion.
 Learn more or get involved.

 Access to opportunity is unevenly distributed, across teams, organizations, and societies.
 How do we manage these social hierarchies and resulting inequities?
-My research focuses on understanding an important but understudied component of hierarchy management: the psychology of privilege, or how benefitting from inequity affects human beliefs and behavior.
+My research focuses on understanding an important but understudied component of hierarchy management: the psychology of privilege, or how benefiting from inequity affects human beliefs and behavior.

 I explore the effects of privilege and advantage using diverse research methods, including lab experiments, field experiments, longitudinal approaches, and physiological, visual, and cognitive tools.
 By understanding the psychology of privilege, my work points out ways to better manage advantaged group members and their involvement in inclusion efforts, which can help organizations achieve their diversity and equity goals.